AMITYEFET/Find-Flix/RoadMap.md

 ⚡ **Chance of adding the feature:** High.
 # 📺 Streamio
-ℹ️ **information:** Adding Streamio as a stream platform.
+ℹ️ **information:** Adding Streamio as a streaming platform in Find-Flix.
 (I'm not sure that's possible, and I'm not sure it's a good idea legally.)

 ⚡ **Chance of adding the feature:** Low.
 # 👤 Wikipedia Links For Cast & Crew